 Here are some definitions of words that you may come across during your treatment.
 You won't hear all of them; many will not be relevant to you.
-For a more comprehensive glossary visit:
+For a more comprehensive glossary, visit brainstrust.org.uk/ glossary.

-www.brainstrust.org.uk/advice-glossary.php

 General words